Trenchwise/React-redux-counter/README.md

 Action - will tell you the name of the action that caused it.

 The slider - let you rewind the programmes memory.
 You can move the programme backwards and forwards in time.

+An Action is telling the store to do something.
+It always has a type.
+You dispatch an action.

+You dont have to just send an action, you can send an entire payload.

+Action.payload can be anything - array, primitive